apimatic/apimatic-calculator-sdks/csharp/README.md

 ### 3. Add reference of the library project

-In order to use the Tester library in the new project, first we must add a project reference to the `TestConsoleProject`.
+In order to use the `APIMATICCalculator.Standard` library in the new project, first we must add a project reference to the `TestConsoleProject`.
 First, right click on the `References` node in the solution explorer and click `Add Reference...`

 ![Adding a project reference](https://apidocs.io/illustration/cs?workspaceFolder=APIMATIC%20Calculator-CSharp&workspaceName=APIMATICCalculator&projectName=APIMATICCalculator.Standard&rootNamespace=APIMATICCalculator.Standard&step=addReference)

-Next, a window will be displayed where we must set the `checkbox` on `Tester.Tests` and click `OK`.
-By doing this, we have added a reference of the `Tester.Tests` project into the new `TestConsoleProject`.
+Next, a window will be displayed where we must set the `checkbox` on `APIMATICCalculator.Standard` and click `OK`.
+By doing this, we have added a reference of the `APIMATICCalculator.Standard` project into the new `TestConsoleProject`.

 ![Creating a project reference](https://apidocs.io/illustration/cs?workspaceFolder=APIMATIC%20Calculator-CSharp&workspaceName=APIMATICCalculator&projectName=APIMATICCalculator.Standard&rootNamespace=APIMATICCalculator.Standard&step=createReference)